Perinatal Drug Abuse and Neonatal Drug Withdrawal

 The use and abuse of addictive drugs has occurred throughout many centuries.
-Only recently have certain drugs under question become defined as "illicit."
+Only relatively recently have certain drugs under question become defined as "illicit."
 Many pregnant women use such medications without prior consideration to the adverse effects of these substances on their unborn children.
-The effects of chemicals, such as opiates, cocaine, nicotine, alcohol, and new recreational drugs, on fetal development have been seriously studied only in the last 30 years.
+The effects of chemicals, such as opiates, cocaine, nicotine, alcohol, and new recreational drugs, on fetal development have been seriously studied only in the last 40-50 years.

 The difficulty in evaluating research in this area is enormous.
 Clear methods for differentiating drug use from drug abuse are not established.
 The question of whether the mere presence of the chemical in maternal serum results in fetal damage needs to be answered.
 Evaluating if the mother in question has told the whole truth about her drug use is difficult.
 Given the stigma of substance abuse during pregnancy, lack of disclosure by the mother to her health provider is common because such damaging information could ultimately lead to the separation of mother and child.

-O’Donnell and colleagues measured the birth prevalence of neonatal withdrawal syndrome over time, associated maternal characteristics, and child protection involvement.[1]
-This retrospective cohort study used linked health and child protection databases for all live births in Western Australia from 1980-2005.
-Maternal characteristics and mental health-related and assault-related medical history were assessed using logistic regression models.
-The study showed the birth prevalence of neonatal withdrawal syndrome increased from 0.97 cases per 10,000 live births to a high of 42.2 per 10,000 live births, plateauing after 2002.
 Mothers with a previous mental health admission, with a low skill level, with Aboriginal status, or who smoked during pregnancy were significantly more likely to have an infant with neonatal withdrawal syndrome.
 These infants were at greater risk of having substantiated child maltreatment allegation and for entering foster care.

 These results show an important pathway into child maltreatment and the need for well-supported programs for women who use illicit drugs during pregnancy and long-term support after birth of the child.